TanStack/router/docs/src/pages/docs/api.md

 ## Defining Routes

-In React Location, routes are just an array of objects where routes can contain child array's of more routes.
+In React Location, routes are just an array of objects where routes can contain child arrays of more routes.
 It's a route tree!

 For more information on creating routes and how they behave, see the [Routes Guide](../guides/routes).